 Garden at Chesapeake Building — Dedicated in memory of N. William Hartline, former assistant director of purchasing in the Department of Procurement and Supply.

 Garden of Reflection and Remembrance — Consists of a landscaped labyrinth, pathways, and several water elements, located immediately to the south of the Memorial Chapel.
-Dedicated on October 29, 201o, the garden was designed by UMD landscape architect Scott Munroe to encourage quiet thought and serve as a calm oasis in the middle of a busy university campus.
+Dedicated on October 29, 2010, the garden was designed by UMD landscape architect Scott Munroe to encourage quiet thought and serve as a calm oasis in the middle of a busy university campus.

 Garrett Hall — Dormitory constructed in 1948 and named for Garrett County, Maryland.
+Designed by Edwin Wilson Booth.

 Gatehouse — Located at the main (north) entrance to campus.
 Four plaques honoring the founders of the Maryland Agricultural College appear on the walls.
 Also featured at this gateway is a University of Maryland seal, gift of the Class of 1995.